BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </blockquote>

 <p>
-    Some people think it's meaningful that the struggle happened through the night: struggling through the psychological darkness.
+    Also, some people think it's meaningful that the struggle happened through the night: struggling through psychological darkness.
-    All of this is to say that we wrestle with theodicy: why bad things happen to good people.
+    In summary, the idea is that we wrestle with theodicy: why do bad things happen to good people?
 </p>

 <hr/>

 <p>
-    In Buddhism, there's something pretty different, called "Mentality-and-materiality" (nāmarūpa, नामरूप in Sanskrit).<sup>6</sup>
+    In Buddhism, there's something super different.
+It's called "Mentality-and-materiality" (nāmarūpa, नामरूप in Sanskrit).<sup>6</sup>
     "Mentality" is the tendency of the mind to project its own mental states onto the world.<sup>3</sup>
     "Materiality" is the idea that the physical world is indifferent to our thoughts, ideals, and narratives.<sup>3</sup>
 </p>